FridayOrtiz/timebase/paper/paper.md

 \hline
 \end{supertabular}

+// TODO: what does "score of 10" mean?

 The available servers in the pool are volunteered by research organizations, companies, and individuals helping to support the project.
-In order to add a server to the available pool you must have a static ip address and a stable internet connection.
+In order to add a server to the available pool you must have a static IP address and a stable internet connection.
 If that criteria is met, you can configure your NTP servers with a known good stratum 1 or 2 servers and make the appropriate firewall allowances.
 To add the severs to the available pool, account registration is